minermanNL/Portfolio/docs/information.md

             *   Calls the Google AI model (`googleai/gemini-2.5-flash-preview-05-20`) via Genkit's `ai.generate()` method.
 Messages are directly constructed within `ai.generate()` (e.g., `{ role: 'user', content: [{ text: "system prompt + user prompt" }] }`), bypassing `ai.definePrompt`'s templating layer to ensure `content` is never `[null]`.
             *   The AI model returns a raw text string containing MIDI event descriptions.
             *   This raw text string is passed to `src/utils/parseTextToMidi.ts`, which is responsible for converting the text into a playable binary MIDI file and then encoding it to a base64 string.
-            *   Finally, the Edge Function updates the `tasks` table to 'COMPLETED' with the `midi_data` (base64 string) and `description`, or to 'FAILED' with an error message if any step fails.
+            *   Finally, the Edge Function updates the `tasks` table to 'COMPLETED' in Supabase, saving the base64 `midi_data` and a generated `description`.
+If an error occurs during AI generation or processing, the status is set to 'FAILED' with an `error_message`.
     3.  **Frontend Polling & Display (Frontend -> Next.js API Route -> Frontend):**
-        *   After initiating the task, `MelodyGenerationClient.tsx` begins polling a new Next.js API Route: `/api/melody-status/[taskId]`.
+        *   While the Edge Function processes, `MelodyGenerationClient.tsx` periodically polls the `/api/melody-status/[taskId]` Next.js API route.
         *   This polling route retrieves the current `status` from the `tasks` table in Supabase.
         *   Once the status changes to 'COMPLETED':
             *   The frontend retrieves the `midi_data` (the full base64 string) and `description`.